holdenmatt/duckdb-wasm-kit/README.md

 }
 ```

-Of course, if you prefer to do things yourself, the `useDuckDB` hook gives you access to
+Of course, if you prefer to do things yourself, the `useDuckDb` hook gives you access to
 all the [AsyncDuckDb](https://shell.duckdb.org/docs/classes/index.AsyncDuckDB.html) methods.

 ## Importing files